7 Signs Your Well Pump Is Failing (Do Not Ignore #3)

 Critical

-Complete loss of water is the end stage of pump failure.
-This can result from the pump motor burning out (often from running dry or overheating after an extended period of struggling), a failed pressure switch that is not sending the on signal to the pump, a tripped circuit breaker on the pump circuit, or a major break in the water line from the well to the house.
-Start with the simple checks: verify the circuit breaker for the well pump has not tripped (reset it once if it has; do not repeatedly reset a breaker that keeps tripping).
-Check the pressure switch for obvious damage or corrosion.
-If the electrical supply is intact and the pressure switch appears functional, the problem is most likely the pump itself.
-A well professional can test the pump from the surface using a multimeter before pulling it, which can confirm or rule out pump failure before incurring the cost of extraction.
+Complete water loss is the end stage of pump failure.
+This can result from the pump motor burning out, a failed pressure switch not sending the on signal, a tripped circuit breaker, or a major break in the water line.
+Before assuming the worst, check the simple causes first: verify the circuit breaker has not tripped (reset it once; do not repeatedly reset a breaker that keeps tripping), and check the pressure switch for damage or corrosion.

-• Check the circuit breaker panel for a tripped breaker on the well pump circuit
+• Check the circuit breaker panel for a tripped well pump breaker

-• Check that the disconnect switch near the well or pressure tank has not been turned off
+• Check the disconnect switch near the well or pressure tank

 • Look for obvious damage or corrosion on the pressure switch wiring